Justin Allgaier: 2008–2013: Nationwide Series

 In May 2008, Allgaier signed a contract with Penske Racing to drive four races in their No. 12 Dodge in the NASCAR Nationwide Series in the final part of the year.
 His best finish in the Penske Truck Rental Dodge was eleventh at Phoenix.

 Allgaier was then signed to drive the car full-time in 2009.
 Because of the acquisition of Penske Racing sponsor Alltel by Cellco Partners, a joint venture of Verizon and Vodafone, their Sprint Cup sponsorship was legislated out of the sport by NASCAR's agreement with Sprint in that series to prohibit sponsorship by other wireless telephone companies.
-This allowed Verizon to move their sponsorship to the Nationwide Series, where it is not prohibited, and Allgaier raced a full season with Verizon sponsorship for what became known as Penske Championship Racing.
+This allowed Verizon to move its sponsorship to the Nationwide Series, where it is not prohibited, and Allgaier raced a full season with Verizon sponsorship for what became known as Penske Championship Racing.
 (The name change was made when Bill Davis became a minority owner of the team.)
 Allgaier won his first career pole in NASCAR at Memphis Motorsports Park.

-During the 2009 NAPA 200 in Montreal, Allgaier had the fastest car early in the race and while running sixth, tried to make a pass on Canadian road ace Ron Fellows and Kyle Busch.
+During the 2009 NAPA 200 in Montreal, Allgaier had the fastest car early in the race and, while running sixth, tried to make a pass on Canadian road ace Ron Fellows and Kyle Busch.
 Instead, he caused a wreck that took both him and Fellows out of the race and damaged Busch's hopes of winning.
 After this incident, Allgaier took some lessons at Fellows' road racing driving school to better his road course skills, which turned out to come in handy in the following years when he won several Nationwide/Xfinity Series road course races.